acousticrobot/web-16/_pages/toki-pona/lesson-01-welcome.md

 {:.grammar}
 >### grammar review
->Most lessons will now have a small section on the top that lists where you can find the information covered in the lesson in _pu_, _Pije_, and _Letan_, and a small grammar review for anything not covered within the lesson.
+>Most lessons will now have a small section on the top that lists where you can find the information covered in the lesson in _pu_, _Pije_, and _Letan_, and a small grammar review for anything not covered below.
 >

 I am also always looking for clarification on differing positions on the grammar myself, especially as the language evolves.
-All of your experiences and opinions make this test that much stronger and more palettable to newcomers.
+All of your experiences and opinions make this text that much stronger and more palatable to newcomers.
 Any suggestions are always welcome.

 {: .wrapper__center-image}
 ![lipu lawa pi esun kama](/images/t47/t47.200721_1.jpg)